BabDev/Transifex-API/README.markdown

 ## Installation via Composer

-You can simply run the following from the command line:
+To include this package in your Composer project, run the following command from the command line:

 ```sh
 composer require babdev/transifex